 Prue Leith has been asked to advise on the review: her experience, knowledge and public awareness will help support the profile required to maximise our industry.

-There is no “quick fix” for an industry that has been starved of investment and continually faced cuts in their food provisions budget.
-We can advise a position for Acute, Community and Mental Health Trusts in the hope that there will be suitable investment.
-However, we must also challenge catering teams to manage their budgets – our daily costs must be comparable for like-minded sites.
+There is no 'quick fix' for an industry that has been starved of investment and continually faced cuts in their food provisions budget.
+We can advise a position for Acute, Community and Mental Health Trusts in the hope that there will be a suitable investment.
+However, we must also challenge catering teams to manage their budgets – our daily costs must be comparable to like-minded sites.